 Inflation: Egg prices see largest monthly decline in 72 years, grocery prices slightly increase last month

 To Americans looking for relief at the next grocery trip, it's slowly coming your way.
-Inflation is holding on, but rising at a slower rate.
+Inflation is holding on but rising at a slower rate.

-Grocery prices increased slightly in the month of May, rising 0.1% on a monthly basis, whereas on a year-over-year basis grocery prices rose at a slower rate than last month though, up 5.8%.
+Grocery prices increased slightly in the month of May, rising 0.1% on a monthly basis, whereas on a year-over-year basis, grocery prices rose at a slower rate than last month though, up 5.8%.
 That's according to the Bureau of Labor Statistics' (BLS) May Consumer Price Index (CPI) published Tuesday morning.
-Per BLS economist Steve Reed that's the smallest 12-month change since October 2021.
+Per BLS economist Steve Reed, that's the smallest 12-month change since October 2021.

 "In general we're still seeing a deceleration, the 12-month changes coming down," Reed told Yahoo Finance.